weecology/sad-comparison/chapter1.md

 ![Total wins by model for all datasets combined.](./sad-data/chapter1/total_wins.png)

 Across all data sets and taxonomic groups, the log-series distribution had the highest AICc weights more often than any other model.
-The negative binomial performed well in the bird datasets (BBS and CBC), but was almost never the best fitting model for plants (FIA and Gentry), Coleoptera, Arachnida, or Reptilia.
-The Poisson lognormal performed well for the bird datasets and the Gentry tree data, but almost never won in the FIA and Coleoptera datasets (Figure 2).
+The negative binomial performed well for BBS, but was almost never the best fitting model for plants (FIA and Gentry),  butterflies (NABA), Acintopterygii, or Coleoptera.
+The Poisson lognormal performed well for the bird datasets (BBS and CBC) and the Gentry tree data, but almost never won in the FIA and Coleoptera datasets (Figure 2).
 The Zipf distribution performed well for Arachnida, but was never the best fitting model for the bird datasets.

 ![Total wins by model for each dataset individually.](./sad-data/chapter1/wins_by_dataset.png)